Updated: May 31

 Stank has been a saviour in this department!

-Using Stank Sauce as one of the key base ingredients of a curry paste has actually made it possible to whip up a properly satisfying, warming and quick after-work curry.
+Using Stank Sauce as one of the key base ingredients of a curry paste has actually made it possible to whip up a properly satisfying, warming and easy curry.

 The following is a simple guide to building your own paste blend, while the Ingredient Pairings section will give you some ideas on which ingredients really work with the pastes.
 Follow to the T or experiment.*